rekhavulli/sauce-selenium-testng/README.md

 Removed an item from the shopping cart and then continue shopping.
 This is the Page Object File for removing the item from the cart -SauceDemoCartPage.java

-Added another item to the shopping cart.
+Added two more item to the shopping cart.
+This is the Page Object File for adding items to the cart  -(SauceDemoProductPage.java)

 While checkout, Asserted the purchasing items are correct and total price of the items.
+This is the Page Object File for adding items to the cart  -(SauceDemoProductPage.java)

+Provide the information in Checkout page.
+This is the Page Object File for adding items to the cart  -(SauceDemoCheckoutPage.java)

 Completed the order.
+This is the Page Object File for adding items to the cart  -(SauceDemoCheckoutCompletePage.java)

 If a acceptence criteria is not met then the test is failed with required message and control is passed to next test